maxmind/GeoIP2-java/README.md

 // Replace "42" with your user ID and "license_key" with your license key.
 WebServiceClient client = new WebServiceClient.Builder(42, "license_key").build();

-// Replace "omni" with the method corresponding to the web service that
+// Replace "city" with the method corresponding to the web service that
-// you are using, e.g., "country", "cityIspOrg", "city".
+// you are using, e.g., "country" or "insights".
-OmniResponse response = client.omni(InetAddress.getByName("128.101.101.101"));
+CityResponse response = client.city(InetAddress.getByName("128.101.101.101"));

 System.out.println(response.getCountry().getIsoCode()); // 'US'
 System.out.println(response.getCountry().getName()); // 'United States'